uvlad7/json-formatter/README.md

 * Select language for path syntax: JS and Ruby are available
 * Symbolize names option for Ruby
 * Save preferred syntax settings
+* Add a 'JSON' pane into the Chrome Dev Tools Elements tab to view parsed content of application/json script tags

 * JSONP support
 * Fast, even on long pages